thebirk/thebirk.github.io-source/index.md

 ## Welcome

-Welcome to my blog/website.
-Here you can expect to find some blog posts and other stuff I might put on here.
+Welcome to my website.
+Here you can expect to find some posts/articles and other stuff I might put on here.